Jiajie-Ma/raytracer/README.md

 *The Space Station Series*

 This series of images are produced by applying all supported features.
+The background color is changed to (1, 5, 14) (the galaxy palette).
 The walls are made using plane primitive and phong material, except that the one in the center is made in glass/dieletric.
 The tetrahedron is made using triangle/line primitive(s) and metal material.
 The planets are made using sphere primitives and lambertian material.
 The ring is made by circle/triangle primitives and lambertian material.

 ![The Space Station scene](results/basic.png)